 In accordance with university policy, foreign students must present evidence of their ability to meet the expenses of tuition, room, board and other material needs when applying.
 Non-native English-speaking applicants are required to take the TOEFL examination.
 The University may also require applicants to take additional English proficiency tests to ensure that all students have sufficient language skills to pursue graduate level studies.
 Depending on the results of these tests, the School of Drama may require applicants to complete further classes in English prior to enrolling.
 For more information about international admission and immigration, please contact the CMU Office of International Education.

 All graduate applicants in Design, Production Technology and Management and The John Wells Directing Program are required to attend an interview.
 Interviews will be scheduled after applications have been received.
 Click here to download the dates and locations for interviews.
 To schedule an interview, please email or call Dick Block, Associate Head of the School and Graduate Admissions Coordinator (email: firstname.lastname@example.org phone: 412.268.7219).

-Please include your preferred city and date in your request as well as your field of study for example: Costume Design, Costume Production, Sound Design, Set Design, Lighting Design, Video & Media Design, Technical Direction, Stage Management, Production Management or The John Wells Directing Program.
+Please include your preferred city and date in your request as well as your field of study: Costume Design, Costume Production, Sound Design, Set Design, Lighting Design, Video & Media Design, Technical Direction, Stage Management, Production Management or The John Wells Directing Program.

 Graduate interviews are typically 30 minutes long, during whick time the faculty will review your atistic portfolio.

-International students applying for Design or Production Technology and Management who are unable to visit the United States for an interview may schedule a phone interview.
+International students applying for Design or Production Technology and Management who are unable to visit the United States for an interview may schedule a Skype interview.